 Filing for Chapter 12 Bankruptcy

 Filing under this chapter is designed to meet the economic hardships that family farmers or fishermen face.
-If this form of bankruptcy is relevant to your situation in Spindale, you will generally have to come up with a payment plan to pay your creditors.
+If this form of bankruptcy is relevant to your situation, you will generally have to come up with a payment plan to pay your creditors.

 As the North Carolina Bar Association explains, you usually have anywhere from three to five years to accomplish this goal.
-This action plan that you make, along with help from our lawyer and the trustee overseeing your case, will aim to have you pay off your debts while also being able to provide for yourself and your family.
+This action plan, which you will make with help from our lawyer and the trustee overseeing your case, will help you pay off your debts while also providing for yourself and your family.

 What Happens After You File for Bankruptcy?